Family Camp 2014

 Please note any special diet requirements on the registration form.
 A substantial vegetarian choice will be served at every meal.
 Snacks are available for between-meal times.

-Meals provided for Fall Family Camp include dinner on Friday, Aug.
-30th through breakfast on Monday, Sept.
-2nd.
+Meals provided for Family Camp include dinner on Friday, June 6th through lunch on Sunday, June 8th.

 General Ground Rules